-CBeebies’ new popular programme, Olobob Top, features the voice of Veronica Painter, a pupil at West Sussex independent school Sompting Abbotts.
+CBeebies’ new popular programme, Olobob Top, features the voice of Veronica P., a pupil at West Sussex independent school Sompting Abbotts.
 It was the debut voiceover performance for the 10-year-old who plays an endearing squirrel called Crunch.
 So was it fun?
 And what’s involved with bringing a script off the page for an audience who can’t see you?

 Olobob Top launched on the UK's favourite pre-school channel CBeebies this summer and it's been an instant hit with young viewers.

 The programme is screened twice daily by the BBC and follows the fun adventures of three characters – Tib, Lalloo and Bobble.
 They live in a huge forest with their friends, one of whom is a clever and sparky squirrel called Crunch.
-The voice of Crunch is that of Veronica Painter, a Year 5 pupil at Sompting Abbotts Prep School in West Sussex.
+The voice of Crunch is that of Veronica, a Year 5 pupil at Sompting Abbotts Prep School in West Sussex.

 The series has been created by wife-and-husband team Leigh Hodgkinson, an award-winning animator who worked as art director on the BAFTA-award winning animated series Charlie and Lola, and Steve Smith, a successful animator and filmmaker.